Linear model of innovation

-The Linear Model of Innovation was an early model designed to understand the relationship of science and technology that begins with basic research that flows into applied research, development and diffusion.
+The linear model of innovation was an early model designed to understand the relationship of science and technology that begins with basic research that flows into applied research, development and diffusion.

 It posits scientific research as the basis of innovation which eventually leads to economic growth.

-The model has been criticized by many scholars over decades of years.
+The model has been criticized by many scholars over decades.
 The majority of the criticisms pointed out its crudeness and limitations in capturing the sources, process, and effects of innovation.
-However, it has also been argued that the linear model was simply a creation by academics, debated heavily in academia, but was never believed in practice.
-The model is more fittingly used as a basis to understand more nuanced alternative models.
+However, it has also been argued that the linear model was simply a creation by academics, debated heavily in academia, but never believed in practice.
+The model is more fittingly used as a basis to understand more nuanced models.

 Versions

 Two versions of the linear model of innovation are often presented: